Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

 \paragraph{Uniqueness} We briefly outline why upper censorship distributions uniquely emerge as equilibria under intense competition.
-The necessity of complete information disclosure at lower signals $(x<\underline{r})$ mirrors the frictionless benchmark (Proposition \ref{proposition_nofriction}): as the market is essentially frictionless for low signals, any disclosed information unravels toward full disclosure as competition intensifies.
+First, any disclosed information at lower signals $(x<\underline{r})$ must be fully revealed.
+The intuition mirrors the frictionless benchmark (Proposition \ref{proposition_nofriction}): as the market is essentially frictionless for low signals, any disclosed information unravels toward full disclosure as competition intensifies.

-Moreover, for \textit{any} number of firms, equilibrium distributions must contain an atom at the highest reservation value $\overline{r}=\max(\supp(G))$.
-Consider the marginal change in interim demand at $x\geq \underline{r}$:
+Second, we argue that in any equilibrium, the firms must provide no information for signals close to $\overline r$ (this holds true for any number of $n$).
+To see this, consider the marginal increase in interim demand at $x\geq \underline{r}$:

-The extensive margin represents the increase in purchase probability from consumers whose reservation value equals the signal $x$, causing them to stop immediately.
-The density of these critical consumers, $(1-G(x))h(c_G(x))$, multiplies with their discrete jump in purchase probability $J_G(x)$.\footnote{ Recall that $1-H(c_G(x))$ is the fraction of stoppers.
-Its density is hence $(1-H(c_G(x)))'=(1-G(x))h(c_G(x))$. } The intensive margin captures the increased likelihood of winning over the the $H(c_G(x))$ fraction of consumers who still continue searching after receiving $x$.

-If $G$ were continuous at $\overline{r}$, both margins would vanish as $x\rightarrow \overline{r}$, resulting in a strictly concave interim demand locally.
-Such concavity incentivizes firms to deviate by further pooling information.
-Specifically, for high enough signals $x\rightarrow \overline{r}$, the intensive margin vanishes because most consumers stop searching ($H(c_G(x))\rightarrow0$).
-Simultaneously, the extensive margin disappears as firms become almost certain to capture those continuing to search ($G^{n-1}\rightarrow 1$ implies $J_G(x)\rightarrow 0$).
-This need for an atom persists regardless of the number of competing firms, highlighting firms' persistent incentive to leverage local monopoly power at high signals.

-When competition becomes sufficiently intense, the convexity of $D(\cdot;G)$ for $x\in[\underline{r},\overline{r}]$ is determined by the slope of $h(c_G(x))$.
-As competition grows, the extensive margin exponentially dominates the intensive margin.\footnote{To see this, note $\lim_{n \rightarrow \infty} \frac{J(x)}{G(x)^{n-1}} = \infty$ for any $x$ such that $G(x) < 1$.} Capturing consumers upon their initial visit becomes crucial since their return probability diminishes sharply.
-Thus, if $h'(c_G(x)) \leq 0$, the density of critical types increases in $x$, raising the extensive margin and encouraging firms to provide more information.
-Conversely, if $h'(c_G(x))>0$, firms prefer to pool information.
-This insight implies that if $G\neq F$ locally, then any firm would strictly prefer to either provide strictly more or strictly less information locally.
-Therefore, any partial-purchase signals must either be fully revealed or fully concealed.
+The gain of providing a slightly higher signal can be decomposed to two parts: the \emph{local monopoly gain} and the \emph{competition gain}.
+The local monopoly gain captures ``marginal stoppers'', i.e., the consumers with reservation value $x$ who would stop under a slightly higher signal.
+Their density is exactly $(1-G(x))h(c_G(x))=(1-H(c_G(x)))'$ and the purchase probability jumps by $J_G(x)$.
+The competition gain comes from consumers who continue searching (with fraction $H(c_G(x))$).
+A slightly higher signal marginally increases the likelihood the firm would win out competition.